 Normally, we would rely on Angular Size research to determine the effective range of the weapon, but unfortunately it was proven to be wrong, and at this time there is no way to even approximately calculate it.

 All of these recoil statistics can be calculated via Toolbox.

 Average Horizontal Deviation

 This is the average distance between the crosshair during firing and its original position.
-Small AHD statistically guarantees the weapon will not deviate from the center too much, and it’ll be easier to hold the weapon on target.
+Small AHD statistically guarantees the weapon will not deviate from the center too much, and it’ll be easier to hold aim on target.

 Maximum Horizontal Deviation

 This statistic doesn’t matter very much, but abnormally big difference between MHD and AHD can indicate that the weapon can sometimes spin out of control, despite being fairly controllable otherwise.
 A Probability Distribution Graph should show how likely it is.

 On average, MHD should be about 2.5 times larger than AHD.
 Lower is good.

 RAV = ABS(ABS(Maximum Recoil Angle) - ABS(Minimum Recoil Angle))